 Fraudulent Inducement Attorney

 First and foremost, there are two ways that fraudulent inducement can occur: intentionally and negligently.
-The difference between the two is as simple as the job offeror knowing for sure, or recklessly ignoring the truth, of the information given to you.
+The difference between the two is as simple as the job offeror knowing that he or she is lying to you versus recklessly ignoring the truth of the information he or she is giving to you.
 If in the scenario above the HR manager knew that they were going to pay you minimum wage and have you mopping floors despite providing a description resembling a VP of Operations position, it is intentional.
 If the HR Manager honestly believed that you would be the VP of Operations, but should have known that was not going to be the case, then it may be negligently induced.

 What do the Courts Look at in False Promise Cases

 To figure out if you were induced into taking the job, the court is going to look at several things:

 - Did the defendant tell you that an important fact was true (i.e. “You’ll be paid 10% above what you are currently make.”)?

 - Was this information false?